chamikasudusinghe/nocml/README.md

 ## Initially Generated Features

-time: timestamp when the flit passes through the router
+time: timestamp when the flit passes through the router  <br/>
-router: the router which the flit is passing at the timestamp
+router: the router which the flit is passing at the timestamp  <br/>
-inport: the input port used by the flit to enter the router (1-South, 2-East, ...)
+inport: the input port used by the flit to enter the router (1-South, 2-East, ...) <br/>
-outport: the output port used by the flit to enter the router (1-South, 2-East, ...) packet type: the type of the packet of the respective flit entering the router (1-GETS, 2-GETX, ...) flit id: the identifier used to determine each flit that forms a packet flit type: this defines whether the filt is the header of a request, response or data
+outport: the output port used by the flit to enter the router (1-South, 2-East, ...)<br/>
+packet type: the type of the packet of the respective flit entering the router (1-GETS, 2-GETX, ...)<br/>
+flit id: the identifier used to determine each flit that forms a packet<br/>
+flit type: this defines whether the filt is the header of a request, response or data <br/>
-vnet: virtual networks provide the same resource sharing capabilities that are inherent in other resources being a platform-independent.
+vnet: virtual networks provide the same resource sharing capabilities that are inherent in other resources being a platform-independent.<br/>
-vc: virtual channel used by the flit to enter the router src ni: the network interface of the source router used by the flit src router: the source router of the flit dst ni: the network interface of the destination router used by the flit dst router: the destination router of the flit
+vc: virtual channel used by the flit to enter the router<br/>
+src ni: the network interface of the source router used by the flit<br/>
+src router: the source router of the flit<br/>
+dst ni: the network interface of the destination router used by the flit<br/>
+dst router: the destination router of the flit

 ## Fabricated Features (Routervise)